 Furthermore, in comparison to North America and Europe, the region represents a lower-cost workforce.
 While not in the same league as wages across much of Africa and Asia, average wages in Latin America are extremely low when compared to wages paid to workers in much of the United States or the UK, for example.
 A combination of high skill, bilingualism, and lower costs is one not to be overlooked for too long by potential investors.
-A concern for some investors, though, is how to go about recruiting in order to get operations underway without having established a company in the jurisdiction—an International PEO (Professional Employer Organization) solution is a great way to solve this problem.
+A concern for some investors, though, is how to go about recruiting in order to get operations underway without having established a company in the jurisdiction—an Employer of Record solution is a great way to solve this problem.
 If an organization decides to establish a permanent presence as part of their Latin American expansion down the road, they can seamlessly transition to and establish an entity.

 Sustained Growth & Stability Across Latin America